Professional Master of Education (Post Primary Education)

 The DCU Institute of Education is the largest provider of education and training in Ireland with more than 150 academic staff with expertise in education and over 4000 students.
 We take a modern, innovative and creative approach to teaching and learning.

 Our two year full time flexible delivery PME programme addresses the need for a flexible teacher education qualification for individuals who wish to work in second-level schools but who are not in a position to engage in a traditional day-time programme of study.

 DCU Graduate Teachers experience high employment success rates.
 Our school partnerships and professional development initiatives for in-service teachers ensure continued commitment to our students and beyond.

 While most of our graduates will work as teachers in post-primary schools, others will pursue further studies in education and related fields, such as guidance, pastoral care, school leadership and management.
 Others again will work in Further Education, Higher Education, government departments and other education and training settings.

 General Entry Requirements

-Applicants will normally hold at least a primary honours degree (NFQ Level 8) that complies with the Teaching Council's Curricular Subject Requirements for at least one subject from the second-level school's curriculum.
+Applicants will normally hold at least a primary honours degree (NFQ Level 8), Lower Second Class Honors Degree (H2:2) that complies with the Teaching Council's Curricular Subject Requirements for at least one subject from the second-level school's curriculum.